 St Mary’s Cathedral

-Firstly, they rode through the city and past St Mary’s Cathedral.
-It is very impressive, even when riding past.
+Next, they rode west past St Mary’s Cathedral which is very impressive, even when riding past.
 It’s a Gothic Revival architectural building which opened in 1928.
 It took from 1866 to 1928 to build and has a height of 75m.
-The original St. Mary’s Cathedral opened in 1835 but was destroyed by fire in 1865.

 Woolloomooloo, Harry’s and Garden Island

-Then it was through the eastern part of the city to Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
+Back over the bridge and through the city.
+Woolloomooloo is known for Finger Wharf, an old cargo dock that attracts a trendy clientele with fine dining, hip bars and water views on all sides.
 It also has the famous Harry Cafe De Wheels which has been serving customers for over 80 years.
 They make delicious pies, hotdogs and more.
 Lots of interesting photos are on the walls, mostly of famous celebrities who have visited over the years.
+They rode past Garden Island which is the location of a major Royal Australian Navy base.
+Then it was up the hill and into Potts Point.

 Kings Cross